Mac-Adam/Infinite_Fractal_Unity/README.md

 ### How does this program fight computation time?

-As you zoom in, the computation time required incresees.
-For small zooms the frame can be generated in miliseconds, for extreme zooms the frame can be generated in hours.
+As you zoom in, the computation time required increases.
+For small zooms the frame can be generated in milliseconds, for extreme zooms the frame can be generated in hours.
 For this reasons, I ve taken some steps so that the experience of deep zooms is as smooth as possible.

 #### Real time rendering